-More Companies Face Home Office Tier 2 Sponsorship Licence And Tier 2 Visa Inspections
+More Companies Face Home Office Tier 2 Sponsorship Licence And Visa Inspections

 The Home Office recently suspended the sponsor licence of Chinese state-owned telecoms giant, ZTE following a routine compliance visit.
 The suspended licence was one used by overseas organisations to recruit foreign nationals to work in the UK.
 The Home Office stated ZTE had not fulfilled its duties.

-Following government's pledge to reduce net migration figures to tens of thousands, the Home Office have stepped up inspections of premises of Tier 2 Sponsors.
+Following the government's pledge to reduce net migration figures to tens of thousands, the Home Office has stepped up inspections of premises of Tier 2 Sponsors.

 - Absences - Compliance officers will want to understand the systems in place by the company to identify when staff members are off sick or on annual leave.
 A simple question like when last was the migrant off sick or on annual leave.
 If the response is not coherent or the employer cannot point to logs or attendance sheets or any of such thing to show when the migrant is not at work then there is a problem.
 Generally, you don't pay people when they don't come to work, so if you cannot tell how long they have stayed out of work, then there is something fundamentally wrong with your HR and reporting system.
 The Home Office are therefore of the opinion that such an organisation is not fit to have a sponsor licence.
 In addition, the Home Office would also want to know that if for any reason, the migrant no longer comes to work or the Home Office is trying to reach them for any reason, you should be able to provide a valid address.